….. meat, milk, cheese and eggs.

 The moment I stopped eating meat I not only felt better but in a matter of weeks I also easily got used to this lifestyle.
 It was actually easier then I thought it would be.

 I then decided to stop dairy.
 I was never into milk, just had it as a capuccino yet I loved cheese.
-The catalyst to stop milk was me listening to some health blogs, the fact that we do not need cow’s milk, the process of producing milk, the hormones injected in milk etc etc.
+The catalyst to stop milk was me listening to some health blogs, the fact that we do not need cow’s milk, the cruel process of producing milk, the hormones injected in milk and more.

 I don’t have a sweet tooth and I’m one of those that would snack on cheese and order a cheese board instead of dessert.
 I must admit that stopping cheese was harder then stopping meat.
 Yet, with the right mindset you get used to everything.
-There are also some great nut based cheese recipes that are rather tasty.
-It’s not your blue stilton cheese but it’s a good option!
+There are also some great nut based cheese recipes that are rather tasty and at times better then the real thing!

 So, do I feel like I’m missing out at times?

-Yes, there are times I do feel I’m missing out but deep down I know that it does not work well for me.
+Yes, there where times I do feel I’m missing out but deep down I know that it does not work well for me and it gets easier over time.
 But you learn how to adjust and replace with similar food and ingredients.
 A great pasta bolognese has been replaced with pasta with a tomato and lentil sauce.
-An angus burger is replaced with a chickpea and lentil burger.
-Meat steaks are replaced with fish.
-My favourite pizza has no cheese; just tomato sauce, anchovy and onions.
+An angus burger is replaced with a chickpea burger.
+My favourite pizza has no cheese; just tomato sauce, mushrooms and onions.
 And my ham and cheese sandwich is now a toasted sandwich with avocado!

 Nonetheless, food and diet is a personal and conscious choice and one which is easier to follow through once you are in tune with your body and see and feel tangible results.